JoashCWK/mips-simulator/README.md

 Ensure that any new assembly code written in a txt file follows the same format as those in "instructions.txt" or "test.txt"

 Change the name of the file being read in the simulator

+#about instructions.txt
+instructions.txt contains the assembly code that squares the integers 1 to 99 and store them in the processor's memory unit.
+Check "squareFunct.cpp" for the implementation of this code in c++